1 to 1.5 years full-time

 Students will be classed as a part-time student if they are enrolled in less than 30 credit points per trimester.
 As a part-time student, you will generally attend the equivalent of 6 hours of scheduled classes (on-campus or online) per week.

-Students will generally attend 14-16 hours of scheduled face-to-face classes in an intensive learning block (on-campus at Kaplan) and undertake at least 23-25 hours of online coursework (in addition to undertaking their own private study and completing assessment and exam preparation) per 10 credit point course per trimester.
+Students will generally attend 14-16 hours of scheduled face-to-face classes in an intensive learning block (on-campus at Kaplan in Singapore) and undertake at least 23-25 hours of online coursework (in addition to undertaking their own private study and completing assessment and exam preparation) per 10 credit point course per trimester.

 Classes may be scheduled during the evening throughout the week and on-campus at weekends to accommodate part-time and working students unavailable to attend classes during the day.